What to do in five easy steps

 - start to clean up or carry out repairs until you are sure it is safe to do so.

 - boil water before using it for drinking and food preparation.
 For further guidance see the Food Standards Agency's food safety advice.

 - turn off gas and electricity.
-For further guidance see Electrical Safety First and Gas Safe.
+For further guidance see Northern Powergrid's electrical safety leaflet and Gas Safe.

 If you come into contact with floodwater, wash any exposed body parts with bottled water or boiled water that has cooled right down before handling food or looking after wounds.
 Click here for more information about floodwater and hygiene.

 If you need to be evacuated…

 Stay calm and don’t panic.
 The emergency services and other officials will try to visit all properties at risk, or they will use a loud hailer to tell you if an evacuation needs to take place.

 You will hear about your evacuation point and the location of the reception centre either verbally or in a leaflet.

 Try to check that any elderly or vulnerable family members or neighbours know about the evacuation if it is safe to do so.

 Listen to the advice of the authorities and follow any instructions to leave your property.
 Remember to take your emergency flood bag.